Raghav-2611/DBMS-Project/README.md

 # DBMS-Project

-This is a finance management app
+This is a finance management app.